We are pleased that you are considering study at Washington University in St. Louis. Here, you will find a welcoming and diverse community.

 - Complete the student application appropriate for your course of study.
 Both graduate and undergraduate admission information is available on the central WashU website.
 If you are looking to study only in the summer, visit the International Summer Study website.

-- If you receive an offer of admission to WashU, OISS will receive information about you from your admitting department that will be used to create the appropriate immigration form for you.
-Please note that you will need to provide financial certification to your admitting department before an immigration form can be issued.
+- If you receive an offer of admission to WashU, your admitting department will gather information from you to send to the OISS.
+You will need to provide financial certification to your admitting department before the OISS can issue an immigration form.
 The Declaration and Certification of Finances Form is required as part of this process.

-Undergraduate students who are currently in the U.S. and will transfer to WashU should complete the Undergraduate Transfer Form (PDF).
+- Undergraduate students who are currently in the U.S. must complete the New Undergraduate Student Status Form.
 Questions concerning this procedure should be directed to Kathy Steiner-Lang.

 - You will need to apply for a visa at a United States consulate.